baranusluel/2048-3d-matlab/README.md

 This is a 3D version of the 2048 game, implemented in MATLAB.
 It was created as a project for CS1371.

+You can find the cross-platform version created with Unity and C# here: https://github.com/baranusluel/2048-3d

 ## Screenshots

 Main Menu: